mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## State Authentication Keys

 The main MLS key schedule provides a per-epoch `authentication_secret`.
-Members of a group MAY compare their `authentication_secrets` out-of-band to authenticate that they share the same view of the group.

-If one of the parties is being actively impersonated by an attacker, their `authentication_secret` will differ from that of the other group members, thus allowing the parties involved to detect such attacks.
+If one of the parties is being actively impersonated by an attacker, their `authentication_secret` will differ from that of the other group members.
+Thus, members of a group MAY use their `authentication_secrets` within an out-of-band authentication protocol to detect attacks or ensure that they share the same view of the group.

 # Message Framing